XavierHuangWF/efficient-financial-distillation/README.md

 ## Limitations

 While the reported results are strong, this repository reflects a specific experimental setting.
 Performance can vary with prompt design, seed representativeness, and dataset characteristics.
 The current experiments focus on English financial sentiment classification and should not be overgeneralized to other domains without additional validation.

+The paper argues that the framework is more practical for resource-sensitive deployment than repeated direct dependence on a large teacher model, but it does not report direct compute benchmarks such as GPU-hours, latency, or dollar-cost comparisons.
+Accordingly, claims about efficiency in this repository are grounded in compact-model design, reduced labelling requirements, and strong low-resource empirical performance rather than explicit infrastructure cost measurements.

 ---